TobyX-Corp/phantom-react/docs/video.md

   },
 });
 ```
 In particular, the example above shows how to respond to the various video callbacks, and provides an example of how to use the seekToTime function.
-When the <ViroText> component is tapped, _restartVideo() is invoked, which sets the time back to zero.
+When the <Text> component is tapped, _restartVideo() is invoked, which sets the time back to zero.